 Mineral Resources can be defined as the concentration of material of economic interest in or on the earth’s crust, whereas Ore Reserves are the parts of a Mineral Resource that can at present be economically mined.

 We report estimates of our Mineral Resources and Ore Reserves on an annual basis, but new discoveries of Mineral Resources can be estimated at any time.

 Mineral Resources and Ore Reserves are reported as tonnes and grade (quality) above a minimum value (cut-off).

-Only Indicated and Measured Resources can be converted to Reserves.
+Only Measured and Indicated Mineral Resources can be converted to Ore Reserves.

-The figures included in our Resources and Reserves statement are estimates only and not precise calculations, therefore appropriate rounding according to JORC guidelines has been applied.
+The figures included in our Mineral Resources and Ore Reserves statement are estimates only and not precise calculations, therefore appropriate rounding according to JORC guidelines has been applied.

 The Mineral Resource and Ore Reserve tables on this page provide a detailed breakdown of the estimates, which have been prepared according to the ‘Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves’ (the JORC Code, 2012 Edition).